 Carrying the shoulder, arm, wrist, and finger at an abnormal angle because of muscle tightness

 Exaggerated deep tendon reflexes (the knee-jerk or other reflexes)

 Repetitive jerky motions (clonus), especially when you are touched or moved

 Scissoring (crossing of the legs as the tips of scissors would close)

 Spasticity may also affect speech.
 Severe, long-term spasticity may lead to contracture of muscles.
 This can reduce range of motion or leave the joints bent.

 This list does not include all conditions that can cause spasticity.

-Exercise, including muscle stretching, can help make your symptoms less severe.
-Home-based physical therapy is also helpful.
+Exercise, including muscle stretching, can help make symptoms less severe.
+Physical therapy is also helpful.

 Contact your health care provider if: